cea-hpc/modules/doc/source/module.rst

  be colored but which is not defined in the color set.
 Thus if :envvar:`MODULES_COLORS` is defined empty, no output will be colored at all.

- The color set is defined for Modules in the following order of preference:
- :envvar:`MODULES_COLORS` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_COLORS` overrides default configuration.
+ This environment variable value supersedes the default value set in the :mconfig:`colors` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html